Vraid-Systems/Vraid-Systems.github.io/_posts/2021-03-21-family-wealth-office.md

 ## Practicum
 Please contact us for assistance in setting up your family wealth office.
-We will guide you through the exact steps and offer templates:
+We will guide you through the exact steps and offer templates for:
 1. Opening a virtual office
 2. Filing with the Secretary of State
 3. Filing with the IRS